poonchuanan/tp/docs/DeveloperGuide.md

 *Figure 9.
 Components interaction for **traKCAL** add set feature*

-The following has been omitted from the diagram to increase readability:
-* Exception handling
-* Components after adding each entry in the shortcut to the activity list as the same diagram will be repeated in [section 4.3](#43-add-activity-feature).
-Instead, it is replaced by the updateList() self invocation call.

 <br>

 #### Design Considerations

-* Activities added from shortcut are only for current date.
+* Activities added using shortcuts are only added to the activity list for the current date.

 <br>
 <br>